Souvik61/SpaceShooter/README.md

 **Players can join from both PC and Android and must be on same LAN/WiFi.**

+**Playable versions are in Assets/Scenes/MyScenes**

 ### Bugs
-- If something does not work properly just restart.<br>
+- If something does not work properly just restart.
 - There is a bug where if it fails to connect it just shows a blank screen instead of a helpful message.
 Just restart the game and check your connection to the WiFi/LAN.